efogtech/endgame-trackball/ASSEMBLY.md

 ![loose1](./images/assembly/loose1.png)
 ![loose2](./images/assembly/loose2.png)

 Now that you've done that, place both daughter boards on their place (they just slide in), line up the holes, and screw them down, but not fully.
-Just a few rotations would be enough for now.
+Just a few rotations will be enough for now.

-Push the cable beneath the sensor board, then screw it down slightly, just to fix in place.
+Push one of the cables beneath the according sensor board.
+Proceed with the second one.
-Then move to the second one, which is a little bit more tricky — you will need to bend both cables to install them in the same manner — encoder cable goes beneath the sensor board.
 Next, take the "guide" part.
 You should put it into the encoder, and then tighten the board.
 Be careful — when pulling it out, do not apply any force sideways!
 Pull strictly vertically.

 Now, take ball bearings, knobs and the "fixture" part.
-Install the bearings onto the knobs, and then verify your positioning: install the knobs and try them.
+Install the bearings onto the knobs — should be possible without the fixture, but it's there for you, and then verify your positioning: install the knobs and try them.
 If you don't hear satisfying clicks, repeat the positioning procedure.
 Here's video of the full process:
 [/video/assembly/knobs.mp4](./video/assembly/knobs.mp4)